Investing is where you use money to (hopefully) make more money.

 There is an old saying: don't put all your eggs in one basket.

-Some people advise:
+Some people recommend:

 - one-third of your money into cash investments like a bank account or bonds,